davidsday/go-tdd/README.txt

 The first is via the use of Vim's message line to provide red/green bar fail/pass indications.
-I have also added a yellow bar message which I use to convey messages about errors that are not caused by an actual failing test.
+I have also added a yellow bar message which I use for messages about errors that are not caused by an actual failing test.

 Right now these yellow bar messages include
 	[no tests found],
-	[no tests to execute] - basically an empty test file [build failed],
+	[no tests to execute] - basically empty test file(s) [build failed],
 	[received a panic],
 	[invalid JSON message],